Norwich City v SAFC: Sunday's weather forecast as snow hits UK ahead of Championship fixture

-Norwich City v Sunderland: Sunday's weather forecast as snow hits UK ahead of Championship fixture
+Norwich City v Sunderland: Sunday's weather forecast as snow hits UK ahead of Carrow Road fixture

 Temperatures are expected to rise again ahead of Sunderland’s Championship fixture with Norwich City – after an arctic blast hit many parts of the UK this week.